Pseudoceratina: Ecology

 Pseudoceratina clavata can be found in patchy distributions within the Great Barrier Reef at around 15–20 meters deep.
 The species Pseudoceratina crassa is a brooder which releases its larvae once a year during daylight hours which are yellow and between 1.5–2.0 millimeters.
 Larvae of this species will settle and begin metamorphizing within 24 hours of being released.
-It is unsure why, but the larvae is considered distasteful by fish species thus survival rate is not significantly affected by predation.
-The larvae is released during daylight hours because the juvenile sponges are more susceptible to UV radiation.
+It is unsure why, but the larvae are considered distasteful by fish species thus survival rate is not significantly affected by predation.
+The larvae are released during daylight hours because the juvenile sponges are more susceptible to UV radiation.
 Adult sponges of the species Pseudoceratina crassa also have mechanisms to prevent predation as it was found that hermit crabs would avoid feeding on samples of this species.
 Pseudoceratina crassa is one of the most prevalent species of sponges found on the north coast of Jamaica in Discovery Bay Reef where their growth rate was measured following Hurricane Allen in 1980.
 Following settlement, the sponges can double in size after roughly 257 days during the initial exponential growth period after which growth begins to slow.